 CES 2020: Business as a Platform for Change

-CES is the largest annual showcase of the world’s game-changing consumer technologies.
+CES is the largest annual showcase of the world’s most exciting game-changing consumer technologies.
 This show exhibits the true potential of humankind to change the world through technology.

 The biggest industry names compete to reveal their most innovative and futuristic concepts.
 This year, CES was taken over by concepts of smart homes, smart cities, electric vehicles, flying transportation, virtual reality, AI robots, and many more!